openath/openath.github.io/pricing.md

 ## Virtual Competitions

 The subsidy from England Athletics that allowed us to offer this free during COVID-19 ran from April to July.
 Any virtual competition setbup in that time may keep running at no cost.
 However, any new ones will be charged as above.

+If you feel these fees are not appropriate for any reason, please contact us to discuss.
+We're happy to discuss arrangements for regular series of races or for high-volume events.
+However, bear in mind that we do need to cover our own time; and if your event might take up a few hours of our support time, the income needs to broadly cover the cost!